pgrev/ecglogger_to_zwift/README.md

 # ecglogger_to_zwift

-Adds heart rate data from ECGlogger records to Zwift activity (.fit)
+Adds heart rate data from ECGlogger (https://www.ecglogger.com/) records to Zwift (https://www.zwift.com/) activity (.fit)

 ## **Next Steps:**

+* Bug: when running the program twice, csv in input is bring used instead of .fit
 * Logging implementation
 * Error handling
 * Testing